CMS-HGCAL/EgammaTools/ELECTRONBDT.md

 git clone -b bdthelper git@github.com:beaudett/EgammaTools.git
 ```
 ## Usage
    * It was observed that the reconstruction often reconstructs multiple electrons, and a cleaning should be applied before computing the multivariate quality estimator.
 It is done by the HGCalElectronFilter.
-The corresponding cfi is in =python/HGCalElectronFilter_cfi.py= which has to be run first.
+The corresponding cfi is in python/HGCalElectronFilter_cfi.py which has to be run first.
 It produces a collection called **cleanedEcalDrivenGsfElectronsFromMultiCl**.
 Any subsquent module looking for electrons should use the collection thus produced.
+   * Once the collection is cleaned, the *ValueMapProducer* can be run thanks to the python/HGCalElectronIDValueMap_cfi.py configuration fragment. **Make sure that the "electrons" parameter that specifies the input collection is set to cleanedEcalDrivenGsfElectronsFromMultiCl**

 ## Recommended cuts
+For Pt>20 GeV BDT> 0.67 (95% efficiency)
+For 10<Pt<20 GeV BDT > 0.73 (80% efficiency)